HatchApps/xavier-help/checks.md

 ### Balance Sheet Review
 This check finds ASSET, LIABILITY or EQUITY type transactions with a non-zero tax value, excluding Fixed Assets (account type FIXED) and Reporting Codes of LIA.CUR.ACC (income in advance) or ASS.CUR.REC.PRE (prepayments).

+### 20% VAT Review
+This check finds transactions with a tax type of either 20% VAT on Income or 20% VAT on Expenses with a net value above the minimum amount set by you in the configuration for this check.

 ### Zero-Rated Review
 This check finds transactions with a tax type of ZERORATEDINPUT with a net value above the minimum amount set by you in